Long Position Meaning

 - There should be a selection of particular security or an asset class in order to take a “Buy” call on a stock or any asset class.

-- The foremost factor which is required for a long position is the requirement of capital or funds.
-The investor has to invest capital in order to get long-term returns on investment.
+- The foremost factor which is required is the requirement of capital or funds.
+The investor has to invest capital in order to get long-term ROI.

 Examples of Long Position

 Below are some examples.

 An investor has researched a particular company and wants to own a stake in the company.
 The stock price is quoting at $195 per share and is available at a price to earnings (P/E) multiple of 18.5x of its trailing twelve months (TTM) earnings per share (EPS).

 While the average industry median of the stock is quoting at 14.8 times.
 Thus, the investor likely to choose a long stance when the valuation is available at per the average industry median.
 Thus, the investor would choose to ‘Buy’ and hold the stock for a long-term perspective.

 Thus, the act of buying the stock is known as ‘Long position’.
 Suppose the price of the stock corrects by ~21% and on the valuation front, the stock is trading at 14.6x as compare to the current average industry median of 15.2x.